Armed Services Editions: ASE titles

-Peter Field, F. Scott Fitzgerald, C. S. Forester, Erle Stanley Gardner, Edmund Gilligan, Arthur Henry Gooden, Zane Grey, Ernest Haycox, MacKinlay Kantor, Frances and Richard Lockridge, Jack London, H. P. Lovecraft, William Colt MacDonald, John P. Marquand, Ngaio Marsh, W. Somerset Maugham, Clarence E. Mulford, John O'Hara, George Sessions Perry, Edgar Allan Poe, William MacLeod Raine, Eugene Manlove Rhodes, Craig Rice, Charles Alden Seltzer, Percy Bysshe Shelley, Luke Short, Thorne Smith, John Steinbeck, George R. Stewart, Bram Stoker, Grace Zaring Stone, James Thurber, W. C. Tuttle, Mark Twain, H. G. Wells, and Philip Wylie.
+Peter Field, F. Scott Fitzgerald, C. S. Forester, Erle Stanley Gardner, Edmund Gilligan, Arthur Henry Gooden, Zane Grey, Ernest Haycox, MacKinlay Kantor, Frances and Richard Lockridge, Jack London, H. P. Lovecraft, William Colt MacDonald, John P. Marquand, Ngaio Marsh, W. Somerset Maugham, Clarence E. Mulford, John O'Hara, George Sessions Perry, Edgar Allan Poe, William MacLeod Raine, Eugene Manlove Rhodes, Craig Rice, Charles Alden Seltzer, Percy Bysshe Shelley, Luke Short, Thorne Smith, John Steinbeck, George R. Stewart, Bram Stoker, Grace Zaring Stone, Rex Stout, James Thurber, W. C. Tuttle, Mark Twain, H. G. Wells, and Philip Wylie.

 The distinctive covers bore the description, "Armed Services Edition: This is the Complete Book – Not a Digest."
 Seventy-nine of the titles printed were abridged, usually for length rather than content, and their covers were marked to reflect this fact.

 Over the life of the program, over 122 million copies of ASE books were printed.
 This makes the ASE program one of the largest wide-scale distributions of free books in history.
 1,225 were unique titles and 99 were reprints of titles issued earlier in the series.
 63 of the titles were "made books"; they were collections of short stories, poems, plays, essays, or radio plays, usually by the same author, that were assembled and published together for the first time.

 The number of ASEs is given as 1,322 or 1,324 in different sources.
 The Library of Congress's catalog record lists 1,322 volumes and explains: "The last listed number is 1322, the discrepancy between that and the number 1324 mentioned in the title [of John Jamieson's 1948 history of the ASEs] probably being due to the use of sub-categories with non-consecutive numbers during the course of publication".

 Lists of all ASEs have been published, among other works, in the appendices to the studies by Molly Guptill Manning (2014) and John Y. Cole (1984).